Germ 4-10 days

 This close relative of the tomato is native to the Andes Mountain region in South America.
 Purple and white flowers will grow into 2-5” oval fruits with cream colored skin and purple streaks.
 Inside is a pale yellow-green, juicy flesh with a pear-like, melony taste.
 Growth habits and soil conditions are similar to a tomato, so they need water regularly and will do best on trellises once the fruits set.
 Also do well in containers and can be moved into a greenhouse in areas below zone 9.
 Harvest just before being fully ripe and will store in refrigerator for a few weeks.
 Start indoors like you would a pepper in northern climates.
 5 seeds

-Indoors- Individual biodegradable peat/cowpots 1/2” deep, 3-4 weeks before last frost with soil temperature 70 degrees.
-Transplant 36” apart after last frost without disturbing the roots.
+Indoors- 1/4” deep, 8-10 weeks before last frost with soil temperature 70 degrees.
+Transplant 36” apart after last frost.